Assistive Agent Optimization: How AI Decides What to Recommend

 This means a website built as a single-page application with client-side rendering can simultaneously: rank on page one of Google, receive strong organic traffic, and be functionally invisible to AI assistants.

 Barnard introduces the concept of Conversion Fidelity at this gate: how cleanly your content survives the bot’s transformation into its internal format.
 Bing’s Principal Programme Manager Fabrice Canel confirmed that “conversion fidelity is real” and that “the internal index is not the HTML.”
-Rendering quality at gate 4 directly affects what the algorithm sees at every downstream gate.
+Infrastructure quality at gate 5 directly affects what every downstream gate sees.

 The fix is server-side rendering or static site generation, where the server sends complete HTML without requiring JavaScript execution.
 This is an infrastructure decision, but the business impact is binary: either AI agents can read your content or they cannot.

-The Circle: Why Won Feeds Back to Discovery
+The Flywheel: How Weighted Citability Feeds Back to Discovery

 The pipeline appears to be a straight line from gate 1 to gate 10.
 It is not.
 It is a circle.

-When a person acts on an AI recommendation (Won), that signal feeds back into entity confidence.
+When a person acts on an AI recommendation that cited your content, that signal feeds back into entity confidence at the brand level.
 Higher entity confidence makes the bot more likely to prioritize your next piece of content at Discovery.
-The algorithm processes it with higher trust.
-The next recommendation comes with more confidence.
+The classification at Authority comes through with higher trust.
+The next recommendation arrives with more confidence.

 It also means bottom-of-funnel must come first.
 If your conversion experience is broken, every successful recommendation generates a negative feedback signal.
 You spend Cascading Confidence faster than you earn it.
 Fix the conversion before investing in visibility.